NicolasZFr/NicolasZFr/README.md

 ##### Mi goals:
 - Become a data scientist and helping organizations in data-driven decission making
 - Improve myself in databases and datawarehouses for data science
-- Getting mor knowledge about neural networks like GNN [Graph neural networks]
+- Getting more knowledge about neural networks like GNN [Graph neural networks]
-- Continue my studying in LLM
+- Continuing my studies in LLM

 ------------